 Alternatively, shoppers may abandon your product pages if the ease and flexibility of your site doesn’t translate well to a mobile device.
 That said, optimising product pages should be an ongoing focus for retailers.
 These pages should not only be visually optimized for mobile devices, but all functionality should also be available regardless of the device (or devices) a shopper is using.
-As new features such as real-time inventory look-up, in-store pick-up, robust product galleries and other customization options are added to product pages, retailers should not lose sight of multi-device, cross-channel shopper expectations.
+As new features such as real-time inventory look-up, in-store pick-up, robust product galleries and other customisation options are added to product pages, retailers should not lose sight of multi-device, cross-channel shopper expectations.

 The concept of triggering an email when a shopper leaves a product page may be new to some retailers, and our partners Klaviyo specialise in this.
 These automated messages have traditionally not been as common as shopping cart reminders, though many retailers have started to add the email to their marketing toolbox.

 Only 15% of retailers are currently sending at least one product page abandonment reminder email, and just 5% of those send a series of two reminders.
 While this may seem low, similar rates for shopping cart reminders were seen only a few years ago.
 Marketers now have access to tools which make automating these messages easier than before and no longer need to make significant time and resource investments to launch them.
 Messages can also be easily tested and modified to reach maximum revenue recovery potential.